Outside Home Port

 Foreign Clearances, Customs and Immigration

 Planning for expeditions within the 200-nautical mile exclusive economic zone (EEZ) of foreign states should begin about two years in advance.
 A comprehensive inventory and personnel roster must be completed and submitted with the clearance request, as once in the foreign port, the ship, all personnel and all equipment must pass a customs inspection.
 Difficulties can arise when details of an expedition change, either while a clearance request is pending or once it has been confirmed.
 Therefore any changes to cruise dates, location, personnel roster, or equipment lists must be kept to a minimum.
 All personnel should possess appropriate paperwork (visas, passports, etc.) for an immigrations inspection.
 Additionally, stringent postcruise obligations must be met, including sharing of samples, data, results, and copies of publications with the host country.
 Within 30 days of cruise completion, it is the Chief Scientist’s responsibility to formulate and submit a schedule to meet these obligations.
 Keep in mind that a foreign coastal state may deny access to any and all U.S. scientists if there are outstanding obligations from a single U.S. project.
-Additional information on foreign expeditions and clearances can be found at the U.S. Department of State’s Marine Scientific Research in a Foreign Territorial Sea.
+Additional information on foreign expeditions and clearances can be found at the U.S. Department of State’s Marine Scientific Research Content Overview and Guidance on Supporting Documentation.